brunosa3/smart_surveillance/README.md

 python main.py -c conf.json -r True
 ```

 For a better intuition how it works we have created a brief demo [01_Overcome_cold_start_face_recognition.ipynb](01_Overcome_cold_start_face_recognition.ipynb) that walk you through our scripts.
 All of that is intended to be executed just once before the system goes in production.
-After the system is in production our goal is to update the database with images coming direcly from the camera after the homeowner has provided feedback about the specific person (who is it?, do you want to get notified if this person got detected?).
+After the system is in production our goal is to update the database with images coming direcly from the camera after the homeowner has provided feedback about the specific person (e.g: who is it?, do you want to get notified if this person got detected? ...).
 This should be a straight forward feature expansion of our system which we are planing to implement in the near future.

 ## Ready to launch the system